netxms/netxms-doc/admin/appendix.rst

      - no
    * - EnableTCPProxy
      - Enable TCP proxy functionality that allows to forward TCP connections inside the connection between |product_name| server and agent.
-An example utility called TcpProxyApp that forwards local ports is provided.
+This can be used in Object Tools of the Management Client.
+An example utility called TcpProxyApp that forwards local ports is also provided.
      - no
    * - EnableWatchdog
      - Enable (yes) or disable (no) automatic agent restart in case of